Improving word mover's distance by leveraging self-attention matrix: Related Work

-In Order-Preserving Wasserstein Distance (OPWD)~\citep{Su:2019}, the temporal difference between $\mathbf{w}_i$ and $\mathbf{w}_j'$ is measured by the distance between their relative temporal positions $(i/n - j/m)^2$, which is then incorporated in the transportation cost and an additional regularization term.
-Ordered WMD (OWMD)\citep{Liu:2018} computes OPWD between the normalized representations of reordered sentences via hierarchical semantic trees.
-WMDo \citep{chow-etal-2019-wmdo} identifies consecutive words common to two sentences as a chunk, and introduces a penalty term according to the number of chunks; this adds a notion of fluency in machine translation.
-In Syntax-aware WMD (SynWMD)~\citep{Wei:2022}, the word weight is computed from the word co-occurrence extracted from the syntactic parse tree of sentences, and a word embedding incorporates those from its subtree of the parse tree.
+In OPWD~\cite{Su:2019}, the temporal difference between word embeddings $\mathbf{w}_i$ and $\mathbf{w}_j'$ is measured by the distance between their relative temporal positions $(i/n - j/m)^2$, where $n$ and $m$ represent the lengths of the corresponding sentences.
+This difference is incorporated into the transport cost and an additional regularization term.
+WMDo~\cite{chow-etal-2019-wmdo} identifies consecutive words common to two sentences as a chunk and introduces a penalty term according to the number of chunks.
+In Syntax-aware WMD (SynWMD)~\cite{Wei:2022}, the word weight is computed from the word co-occurrence extracted from the syntactic parse tree of sentences, and a word embedding incorporates those from its subtree of the parse tree.
 The weight and the cost in SynWMD are called Syntax-aware Word Flow (SWF) and Syntax-aware Word Distance (SWD), respectively.
-In MoverScore~\citep{zhao-etal-2019-moverscore}, the inverse document frequency (idf) is used for the word weight, and the word embeddings from BERT are used for computing the cost, expecting that BERT embeddings encode information from the whole sentence.
-BERTscore~\citep{Zhang-2020BERTScore} also uses the idf and BERT embedding, but it employs a greedy matching instead of OT for word alignment.
+In Recursive Optimal Transport Similarity (ROTS)~\cite{Wang:2020,DBLP:conf/coling/0001D022}, a recursive optimal transport method is introduced to capture word dependencies in sentences.
+To measure sentence similarity, the pairwise cosine similarity of words is weighted using this optimal transport and aggregated.
+In MoverScore~\cite{zhao-etal-2019-moverscore}, the inverse document frequency (IDF) is used for the word weight, and the word embeddings from BERT are used for computing the cost.
+BERTscore~\cite{Zhang-2020BERTScore} also uses IDF and BERT embedding, but it employs greedy matching instead of OT for word alignment.

-\section{Optimal Transport of Words}
+\section{Optimal transport of words}